 Your vendors come with a broad and often un-validated set of cybersecurity vulnerabilities.
 Often, these vendors are less regulated, and many have underinvested in cyber risk reduction capabilities.
 Their cybersecurity weaknesses can directly affect the cybersecurity capabilities of your organization.
 It is an ongoing struggle to get ahead of these exceptions and find a way to identify and reduce this considerable source of cyber risk.

-PeriCertum brings a systematic, process-driven approach powered by Thrivaca™ TPM (an Arx Nimbus product) to sense, measure and analyze these critical risks.
+PeriCertum brings a systematic, process-driven approach to sense, measure and analyze these critical risks.
 We gather and analyze vendor capabilities against each of the relevant regulatory frameworks, then define scoring against these accepted standards using a proprietary risk algorithm.
 Going beyond conventional external Internet scans, we assemble a multi-dimensional profile of cyber risk drivers and apply recognized cybersecurity standards to drive to a sophisticated probability model.
-Thrico scores are not a function of the “professional judgement” or “expert opinion” of individuals because the results use actuarially-oriented risk models, regulator-mandated standards, and recognized audit controls.
+Our third-party risk scoring is not a function of the “professional judgement” or “expert opinion” of individuals because the results use actuarially-oriented risk models, regulator-mandated standards, and recognized audit controls.

 Our process and tools provide…